ShravaniAWanjari/moving-averages-crossover-strategy/README.md

 - Implements Simple Moving Averages (SMA) and Exponential Moving Averages (EMA) for trading signals
 - Visualization of moving averages and trade signals
-- Performance evaluation using cummulative returns for EMA and SMA
+- Performance evaluation using cumulative returns for EMA and SMA

 ## Dataset